Hauxton: Village life

 Hauxton Primary School is at the western end of Jopling Way.

-The village achieved attention in 2010 when remediation of the former Bayer Crop Sciences site became a source of concern over air pollution.
+The village achieved attention in 2010 when remediation of the former Bayer CropScience site became a source of concern over air pollution.
 The site had produced pesticides under the ownership of successive manufacturers until its closure.
-Remediation was undertaken by Vertase plc, and monitored by South Cambridgeshire District Council and a number of national environmental protection bodies.
+Remediation was undertaken by Vertase FLI, and monitored by South Cambridgeshire District Council and a number of national environmental protection bodies.

 These bodies concluded that the remediation process, although it generated unpleasant odours over a wide area, was essentially harmless to health.
 Nonetheless a protest group HauxAir was formed to campaign for either immediate cessation of the remediation process or a change in the techniques used.